Mrshahidali420/youtube-shorts-automation/README.md

 #### Scheduling Modes

+- **analytics_priority** (Recommended): Automatically schedules videos during peak viewer hours based on YouTube Analytics data.
+The script will:
+  1. Query the YouTube Analytics API to identify your channel's peak viewer hours
+  2. Automatically schedule videos during those peak hours
+  3. Use the fallback interval only when no suitable peak hour can be found
+  4. Cache the analytics data to minimize API calls

 - **default_interval**: Publishes the first video immediately and schedules subsequent videos at fixed intervals defined by `SCHEDULE_INTERVAL_MINUTES`.

 - **custom_tomorrow**: Uses the times specified in `CUSTOM_SCHEDULE_TIMES` starting from tomorrow, then falls back to fixed intervals if needed.
 No videos are published immediately.

+#### Analytics-Based Scheduling

+The analytics_priority mode provides fully automatic, data-driven scheduling:

+1. **Automatic Peak Hour Detection**: Identifies when your audience is most active
+2. **Smart Scheduling**: Prioritizes uploads during those peak hours
+3. **Fallback Mechanism**: Uses standard interval when no suitable peak hour is available
+4. **Configurable Parameters**:
+   - `ANALYTICS_DAYS_TO_ANALYZE`: How many days of historical data to analyze
+   - `ANALYTICS_PEAK_HOURS_COUNT`: How many peak hours to identify
+   - `ANALYTICS_CACHE_EXPIRY_HOURS`: How long to cache analytics data

+This feature requires:
+- YouTube Analytics API access (automatically enabled when you authenticate)
+- The `token.json` file to be deleted the first time you use this feature (to request the additional API scope)
+- A channel with sufficient historical data for meaningful analysis

 #### Firefox Profile